mannsn/intro-to-programming-2026/lessons/Lesson 04 - Javascript Algorithms.md

 - [ ] Copy the address of your pull request page (should look  something like `https://github.com/yourUsername/name-classname/pull/1`) and paste it into your assignment submission form.
 Each of the following weeks, you will submit a PR link for review.

 ### MERGE back into the remote (GitHub) main repo
-- This week, we are going to go ahead and merge out updates back into the main branch right now so that you can see how that works.
+- This week, we are going to go ahead and merge our updates back into the main branch right now so that you can see how that works.
 - For future weeks, if you are ready to start on the next lesson and have not gotten your review comments back yet, you can go ahead and merge your pull request and continue working.
 If you are unsure about your work, schedule a 1:1 session with a mentor and review your work together before merging.

 ### PULL back into your local main repo